There has never been a time in history better than now to be alive. Or a better time to try to save the world. Really!

 Humanity isn’t without its faults, however, and the Earth is far from fixed.
 So here are seven ways to save the world for the next seven-to-fourteen generations:

-1. Fix Yourself—The old saying of “if you fix the man, you fix the world” still rings true.
+The old saying of “if you fix the man, you fix the world” still rings true.
 Chances are that there are several things you could be working on that you’re either avoiding or hoping will go away.
 You might be letting fear or pride blind you in daily decision-making.
 You might be living for the wrong principles.
 You might just need to listen more to your partner, friends, and children who need you.
-Whatever the case, it only takes one good man to make a positive difference for thousands of others.
+Whatever the case, it only takes one good man to make a positive difference for thousands of others and save the world.
 Be that one.

-2. Save the Children—Corrupted adults who turn their backs on helping humanity had a start somewhere, and there are millions of neglected children who will grow up without the anchored, centered feelings that a grown person needs to see clearly.
-Everybody needs a chance in life—especially if that person is a child without a mentor, teacher, coach, or trusted adult.
+Corrupted adults who turn their backs on helping humanity had a start somewhere, and there are millions of neglected children who will grow up without the anchored, centered feelings that a grown person needs to see clearly.
+Everybody needs a chance in life, especially if that person is a child without a mentor, teacher, coach, or trusted adult.
+Save the world by saving the children.

 Temptation is everywhere, and unless you are aware of your own nature, it will be hard to resist temptation and vice when the time comes.
 Be prepared, and prepare yourself to always make the right decision.
 This is extremely difficult and why the world is the way it is in the first place, right?

-4. Learn How to Wait—Patience is the key element to succeeding at life, overcoming stress, and being at peace with who you are and who you are transitioning to become.
+Patience is the key element to succeeding at life, overcoming stress, and being at peace with who you are and who you are transitioning to become.
 If you learn how to wait your turn, or how to be patient with people who have never been treated with patience, you’re going to see a whole new side of life worth living.
+It takes time to save the world.

-6. Run for Office—Yes, you.
+Yes, you.
 Run for something, no matter how small.
 Your town needs you to make a positive change and to steal daily life back from the crooks (who are everywhere).
-And don’t run because your ego needs a boost or because you think you may be “the one”—but run because if you don’t, someone with less of a conscience will, and we’ve all seen that play out a million times before, since the dawn of time.
+And don’t run because your ego needs a boost or because you think you may be “the one.”
+Run because if you don’t, someone with less of a conscience will, and we’ve all seen that play out a million times before, since the dawn of time.
+If you really want to save the world, take that first step!

-7. Be the Hero You Think Should Exist Where You Are— Regardless of your work in life, you need to realize that it takes a world of people to provide a better world for people.
+Regardless of your work in life, you need to realize that it takes a world of people to provide a better world for people.
 You may work tirelessly to fight injustice seven days a week, but you can be guaranteed that there is injustice somewhere happening all the time, and it’s not your fault.
 You can only do so much good.
 That’s why it’s important to start where you are, treating the people around you with goodness.
 That’s all you can do.
-You’re only one person, but you may be the first person in a long line of good people to continue the seemingly impossible task of saving the world.
+You’re only one person, but you may be the first person in a long line of good people to continue the seemingly impossible task required to save the world.

 Check out these other articles about volunteering and kindness!